What'sNEW Jan - Mar 2023

 Hand can also be quite imaginative about the life that might be found in those oceans.
 Could an underwater civilization develop metallurgy, or advanced technology?
 I gladly welcome such free-thinking.
 He also considers at length whether life elsewhere could use entirely different chemistry from ours.
 I think we first need to better understand life-as-we-know-it.

 I'm puzzled: why doesn't panspermia get mentioned?
 He wonders if inhabited moons or planets might get thrown out of orbit and "transport biospheres across the galaxy" (p 134).
-Heck, that's panspermia, wholesale.
+Heck, that's panspermia at a scale seldom imagined.
 For finding extra-terrestrial life, he writes, "the easiest and most intuitive biosignature is perhaps the one you can judge with your own eyes: its morphology" (p 238).
 He must be unaware of the morphology photographed by the Opportunity rover on Mars, 27 Feb 2004.
 His account of the search for life by the Viking mission, 1976-1977, sticks closely to NASA's hyper-conservative party line.
 At least he plainly admits, "There has been only one time in the history of space exploration when looking for signs of life was the stated target of the mission [Viking]. this first time was also the last time" (p 231).
 If this frustrates him, he says no more about it.

 Life on Europa, Other Moons, Other Planets? has related links.